PredixDev/MobileExample-Microservice-CommandProcessor/README.md

 }
 ```
 ## Before You Begin:
 It is assumed that you already have a running instances of [_Predix Mobile cloud services_](https://www.predix.io/docs#rae4EfJ6) and have installed the Predix Mobile pm cli.
+To get started, follow this documentation:
+* [Get Started with the Mobile Service and Mobile SDK] (https://www.predix.io/docs#rae4EfJ6)
+* [Running the Predix Mobile Sample App] (https://www.predix.io/docs#EGUzWwcC)
+* [Creating a Mobile Hello World Webapp] (https://www.predix.io/docs#DrBWuHkl)

 ## Configuration
 When running on a development system environment, use the configuration found in `config/default.json`.
 When pushing to CF, use   `manifest.yml`.